 Pelican Point: You can try this beach if you like diving, surfing, or checking out the tide pools.
 This area is also a great place to lounge in a quieter setting.

 Even if you are just visiting Crystal Cove for the day and not staying overnight in one of the cottages, the Historic District is still worth checking out.
 This is where you can find over 40 cottages that were built in the 1930s and 40s, back when Crystal Cove was just a little seaside village.
 Most of the cottages are rented out, so you are not able to go inside them, but you can walk through the tiny town to see them.

 This is also where you can find food options, a store, guided walks, learning exhibits, and other activities.
-You can see all of the upcoming events here.
+Check out all of the upcoming events in Crystal Cove.

 WHAT TO DO AT NIGHT